ctwhome/ctw-engineering-templates/auth/nuxt-firebase-auth/README.md

 - Components (LoginButton with avatar and popup)
 - Pages (Profile)
 - Middleware for protection
-- User Store
+- User Store (Vuex)

 ## Install

-* Install nuxt firebase and pwa if it is not yet installed `yarn add firebase @nuxtjs/firebase @nuxtjs/pwa`
+- Install nuxt firebase and pwa if it is not yet installed `yarn add firebase @nuxtjs/firebase @nuxtjs/pwa`
-* Register and app and get the config file from firebase console
+- Register and app and get the config file from firebase console

 extra: